Studying Sustainability at a Distance

 Student Success Story

-Molly Smith, a candidate for the Master of Liberal Arts in the field of sustainability at Harvard Extension School, lives in the Upper Valley of Vermont and New Hampshire, and works at Dartmouth College.
-She is earning the degree mostly at a distance.
-After graduation, she hopes to merge her passions for the environment and academia into a sustainability director position.
+Molly Smith, a graduate of the Master of Liberal Arts in the field of sustainability at Harvard Extension School, lives in the Upper Valley of Vermont and New Hampshire, and works at Dartmouth College.
+She earned the degree mostly at a distance.
+Her studies have led her to pursue a career in environmental consulting.
+In the future, she hopes to merge her passions for the environment and academia in a PhD program.

 Q&A with Molly Smith